-All Middle School boys study drama as part of the curriculum.
+All Year 7 boys study drama as part of the curriculum.
 In addition to this, boys are encouraged to become involved in the annual School production.
-Students in Years 7 and 8 work in conjunction with our sister school, Firbank Grammar, to produce a Middle School production that aims to involve as many students as possible.
+Students in Years 7 and 8 work in conjunction with our sister school, Firbank Grammar, to produce a middle years production that aims to involve as many students as possible.

 Boys involved as cast members develop self-confidence, group cooperation, problem solving and social skills.
 Boys who do not want to act can become members of the production crew and learn about set construction, lighting, sound, props, costumes and make up.
 These stagecraft areas allow students to develop responsibility over an area, group cooperation, initiative and the understanding of the application of theatre technologies to a creative enterprise.

 Debating and Public Speaking

-The Middle School House Debating program offers every boy the opportunity to participate in House Debates as a Speaker, Chairman or Timer.
+The Middle Years House Debating program offers every boy the opportunity to participate in House Debates as a Speaker, Chairman or Timer.
 The House Debating program usually runs over two weeks and is conducted after all boys in Year 7 have been provided with formal training in debating procedures and techniques.

 Boys also have the opportunity to take part in our Interschool Debating program with Firbank Grammar, once a term.

 The Debaters’ Association of Victoria (DAV) runs a Junior Secondary Program which begins in Term 3.
 Keen debaters from Year 7 and 8 are encouraged to nominate for a place in our teams.
 The DAV Junior Secondary Program is held after school and involves travelling.
 In addition to this, a select group of students participate in the DAV regional Public Speaking training program and competition.

 Year 7 Outdoor Education Program

-The Year 7 ‘Surf Coast & Cape Otway Outdoor Education Program’ is held during the first few weeks of Term 1.
+The Year 7 Outdoor Education Program is held during the first few weeks of Term 1.

-During the program, boys will be involved in a variety of activities including overnight camping, challenging bush walking in the Otway National Park region, raft construction and various beach activities.
+During the program, boys will be involved in a variety of activities including overnight camping, challenging bush walking, camp cooking, raft construction and various beach activities.

-A surf safety skills session and surfing lessons at Apollo Bay, team building and problem solving activities and community living will also be undertaken.
+A surf safety skills session, team building and problem solving activities and community living will also be undertaken.